xcap2000/data-tools/Readme.md

 Tool to count, average etc values from text

 For impala it is better to filter on a specific date than to do limit and offset, limit and offset is very poor in performance due to sorting.
 That is why I got the application stuck.
 Make the application able to stream all the data or configure it to calculate date intervals like day by day, weekly, two weeks, month by month, the application can calculate that automatically based on the amount of records found in a day by day basis and the time taken.

+Make a tool to compare columns of data in excel, print yellow the differences